-Nevada is one of 19 states that requires motorcycle drivers and passengers to wear helmets.
+Under NRS 486.321, Nevada law requires motorcycle operators and passengers to wear helmets.
 The helmets have to meet strict federal safety standards.
-Otherwise, motorcyclists risk getting a traffic ticket for not wearing proper headgear.
+Otherwise, motorcyclists may be issued a traffic ticket for not wearing proper headgear.

 Not wearing a motorcycle helmet is a misdemeanor in the state of Nevada.
 The City of Las Vegas charges a fine of $205.
 And the Nevada Department of Motor Vehicles (DMV) adds two (2) Nevada demerit points to the defendant’s license.